teamkaidee/kotlin-style-guide/README.md

 }
 ```

-Conditional statements are always required to be enclosed with braces, irrespective of the number of lines required.
+Conditional statements are always required to be enclosed with braces and new line, irrespective of the number of lines required.

 __BAD:__